sidbhatt11/XCode_Tips/README.md

 # XCode_Tips
 Things every XCode user must know/use

+##  AddTheseToRunScriptPhase/
+Simply take the scripts in this directory, add them to a new ‘Run Script’ build phase in your Xcode project, build once.
+And you are good to go !

-## TODO_FIXME_MANUAL_ERRORS.sh
+### TODO_FIXME_MANUAL_ERRORS.sh

 [TL;DR](http://krakendev.io/blog/generating-warnings-in-xcode)

-A bash script to add in your ‘Run Script’ phase in XCode that will let you create warnings and errors manually.
+This script will let you create warnings and errors manually.
 Usage :
 ```
 // TODO: This will generate a warning and highlight this line.